camchardukian/java-mastery-notes/Projects/Mortage_Rate_Calculator/Mortgage_Rate_Calculator.md

+# Mortgage Rate Calculator

+## Overview

-**Overview:** Our goal is to create a program that will calculate the monthly payment and display it as a currency.
+Our goal is to create a program that will calculate the monthly payment and display it as a currency.

 The user should be prompted 3 times to input relevant values: